patilav/Distributed-Computing/3-message-passing/PATIL-Avanti-Concurrency-among-strangers.md

 (2) Nested Subscription - additional subscriptions generated due to other activities and their impact on current subscribers (3) Nested Publication - resulting in muliple override of data

-* `A Taste of E`:
+`A Taste of E`:

 (1) E has no classes.
 (2) E creates a new object with the enclosed method definitions and bindes the new variable to this object.
 (3) Invocation of a method causes a message to be delivered to an object.
 (4) When object receives message it reacts according to the code of it's mathching method.
 Basically all values are objects and all computation proceeds only by delivering messages to objects.
 Object definition doesnt declare any instance variable.
 Instance variables are the variables used freely with the object definition which must be defined in lexically enclosing scope.

-* "Ways to postpone plans in E"
+"Ways to postpone plans in E"

 (1) Immediate : where previos plan is kept asise and new one is executed , which is more conventional (represented by "."
 (2) Eventual (where new plan is kept in 'to-do' list and executed after the previous plan is completed, which is represneted by "<-"

-* Simple E execution:  VAT
+"Simple E execution and VAT"

 A VAT is a combination of a normal execution stack, a pending delivery queue and the heap of objects they operate on.
 It is a minimum unit of persistance, migration, partial failure, resource control, and defence from DOS.

+"Communicating Event loops"
-* Communicating Event loops: A turn is E's unit of operation.
+A turn is E's unit of operation.

-(1) Near reference : Direct reference between two objects in the same VAT They carry immediate-calls and eventual-sends
+(1) Near reference : Direct reference between two objects in the same VAT.
+They carry immediate-calls and eventual-sends.
 Provide one object synchronous access to another.

 (2) Eventual reference : Cross boudries and interact with other VATs.
 They are first class, they can be passed as arguments, returned as results, stored in data structures, Promise Pipelining - Shows that pipelining helps programs to tolerate latency and Since each VAT runs concurrently with all other vats, turns in different vats no longer

 Among objects in the same vat, E supports `defensive consistency`.
 E follows pricioples of POLA (Provide Objects Leaset Authority)

-* Promise Pipelining:
+"Promise Pipelining"

 It shows handling of return results and exceptions produced by eventual sends.
 Promise is an eventual reference.
 Messages can be eventually-sent to promise before it is resolved.
 Messages sent to the promise cannot be delivered until the promise is resolved,